Guide

 Technology, compliance, and finance infrastructure

 This is the hard one.
-Going fully solo means choosing a CRM, setting up GDPR-compliant processes, finding a payroll provider, establishing an invoicing workflow, and managing credit control.
+Going fully solo means choosing a CRM (and paying per seat), setting up GDPR-compliant processes, finding a payroll provider, establishing an invoicing workflow, and managing credit control.
 Most consultants who try to do this underestimate the time and the ongoing cost.
 This is the problem Unknown Potential solves.
+See the full platform breakdown, including what the CRM includes.

 What you actually earn